 I’m still feeling buoyed up by the experience of seeing Phædre yesterday evening.
 What a fantastic performance!
 And what a fantastic use of technology!
 Here, in Gothenburg, in Sweden, to be able to see a performance direct from a stage of the National Theatre in London.
 A no-holds-barred performance, not dumbed down for a provincial public, or subtitled, or with actors performing at anything less than their professional peak.
 The images were almost always crisp and clear and the cutting from camera angle to camera angle was choreographed almost to perfection.
 In the auditorium of the cinema we had a better view of the actors’ expressions than I’d guess many people sitting at the back of the theatre in London did.
 The sound quality was also generally very good, and with surround-sound we could hear and share the reactions of the live audience.

-People who have seen the operas that have been broadcast in this way may not have been so bowled over by the Phaedre experience, but this was my first taste of modern direct-feed technology and I found it captivating.
+People who have seen the operas that have been broadcast in this way may not have been so bowled over by the Phædre experience, but this was my first taste of modern direct-feed technology.
+I found it captivating.

 But this was an ensemble piece.
 If any one of the principals had been performing under par, it would have drawn down the quality of the whole.

 Cooper’s efforts to make Hippolytus likeable are helped, of course, by his love for Aricia and the love she holds for him.
 Aricia is the last surviving heir of an Athenian family that Theseus has all but wiped out.
-Although she is innocent of any blame, and so cannot be killed, Theseus still fears her and has left Hippolytus instructions to guard her well.
+Although she is innocent of any blame, and so cannot be killed, Theseus still fears her.
+He has left Hippolytus instructions to guard her well.

 Hippolytus, keeping his word to Theseus, waits until receiving what he believes is reliable information that his father has died before revealing his love, releasing Aricia and promising to help her take what he believes is her rightful place as Queen of Athens.
 A modern audience may well find itself wondering why he waits; if he truly believes his father is wrong to hold Aricia, if he truly loves her.
 Again, this could easily come across as weakness, but Cooper’s performance, helped by Negga’s, makes all this reflect positively rather than negatively on Hippolytus’s character.

-Margaret Tyzack and John Shrapnel as Oenone and Theramenes, respectively Phaedre’s and Hippolytus’s companions, are also strong in their supporting roles, and both had their outstanding moments.
+Margaret Tyzack and John Shrapnel as Oenone and Theramenes, respectively Phaedre’s and Hippolytus’s companions, are also strong in their supporting roles.
+Both had their outstanding moments.
 Shrapnel’s Theramenes has his most gripping scene at the end when he describes Hippolytus’s death struggle with the earthquake-tsunami-monster from the deep.

 Oenone has more stage time and is more intrinsic to the story, although she is the first character to die.
 Oenone only wants the best for her girl and cannot see that the actions she encourages Phaedre to take lead to disaster.
 She has some good scenes, but her final appearance was gripping, when she realises she has lost Phaedre’s affection and, perhaps, comes to an understanding of the tragedy she has partly caused.